SHOW SIDEBAR

 resin dial

-A dial made of melamine resin or plastic.
+This dial is made of melamine resin or plastic.

-It is light and hard to crack, and is used in relatively new popular pocket watches.
+It is lightweight and hard to break, and is used in relatively new and popular pocket watches.

 3. dial decoration